 Automated When a decision is made which is based solely on Automated Decision-Making Processing (including profiling) which produces legal effects or significantly affects an individual.
 The GDPR prohibits Automated Decision-Making (unless certain conditions are met) but not Automated Processing.
-Business Unit A distinct Business Unit with LTE Group, such as: Total People, MOL, Novus, UCEN, The Manchester College, Group Ops.
-Consent Agreement which must be freely given, specific, informed and be an unambiguous indication of the Data Subject's wishes by which they, by a statement or by a clear positive action, signifies agreement to the Processing of Personal Data relating to them.
-Criminal Offence Data Any data relating to the outcome of a criminal proceeding in which an individual is found guilty of the crime with which they are charged.
-See: Criminal Offence Data .
+A distinct Business Unit with LTE Group, such as: Total People, MOL, Novus, UCEN, The Manchester College, Group Ops.
+Agreement which must be freely given, specific, informed and be an Consent unambiguous indication of the Data Subject's wishes by which they, by a statement or by a clear positive action, signifies agreement to the Processing of Personal Data relating to them.
+Any data relating to the outcome of a criminal proceeding in which Data an individual is found guilty of the crime with which they are charged.
+D (0 (1) See: Criminal Offence Data.
 Data Controller The person or organisation that determines when, why and how to Process Personal Data.
 It is responsible for establishing practices and policies in line with the GDPR.
-Data Processor A natural or legal person, public authority, agency, or other body which Processes Personal Data on behalf of the controller.
-Data Protection Impact Tools and assessments used to identify and reduce risks of a data Processing activity.
-A DPIA can be carried out as part of Privacy by Assessment (DPIA) Design and should be conducted for all major system or business change programs involving the Processing of Personal Data.
-Data Protection Legislation Means (a) any law, statute, declaration, decree, directive, legislative enactment, order, ordinance, regulation, rule or other binding restriction (as amended, consolidated or re-enacted from time to time) which relates to the protection of individuals with regards to the Processing of Personal Data to which a party is subject, including the Data Protection Act 2018 ("DPA"), the General Data Protection Regulation (GDPR), the Privacy and Electronic Communications Regulations (PECR), and all legislation enacted in the UK in respect of the protection of Personal Data; and (b) any code of practice or guidance published by the ICO (or equivalent regulatory body) from time to time.
-Data Protection Officer (DPO) The person whose responsibility is to ensure the Data Controller is appropriately protecting the Personal Data of individuals in line with Data Protection Legislation.
-Data Sharing & Contracts A register containing an overview of organisations with who we share Personal Data with.
-The Register contains the categories of Register Data Sharing Agreement Personal Data, Lawful Basis, Contract Lead, etc. Sets out the purpose of the data sharing, cover what happens to the data at each stage, set standards and help all the parties involved in sharing to be clear about their roles and responsibilities.
-Data Subject A living, identified, or identifiable individual about whom we hold Personal Data.
+I I A natural or legal person, public authority, agency, or other body which Processes Personal Data on behalf of the controller.
+Tools and assessments used to identify and reduce risks of a data Impact Processing activity.
+A DPIA can be carried out as part of Privacy by Assessment Design and should be conducted for all major system or business change programs involving the Processing of Personal Data.
+Data Protection Means (a) any law, statute, declaration, decree, directive, legislative enactment, order, ordinance, regulation, rule or other binding restriction (as amended, consolidated or re-enacted from time to time) which relates to the protection of individuals with regards to I I the Processing of Personal Data to which a party is subject, including the Data Protection Act 2018 ("DPA"), the General Data 1 Protection Regulation (GDPR), the Privacy and Electronic Communications Regulations (PECR), and all legislation enacted in the UK in respect of the protection of Personal Data; and (b) any I I code of practice or guidance published by the ICO (or equivalent regulatory body) from time to time.
+Data Protection The person whose responsibility is to ensure the Data Controller is appropriately protecting the Personal Data of individuals in line with Data Protection Legislation.
+A register containing an overview of organisations with who we 1 share Personal Data with.
+The Register contains the categories of Register Personal Data, Lawful Basis, Contract Lead, etc. Data Sharing Sets out the purpose of the data sharing, cover what happens to the data at each stage, set standards and help all the parties involved in sharing to be clear about their roles and responsibilities.
+Data Subject A living, identified, or identifiable individual about whom we hold A living, identified, or identifiable individual about whom we hold Personal Data.
 Data Subjects may be nationals or residents of any country.